What to Do After a Car Accident in Arizona (Even Before You Call a Lawyer)

 Every accident is different.
 Some people need medical care.
 Others need help understanding insurance.
 Some benefit from legal guidance, your accident is unique and should be treated as such.

 CrashCare Support is a nonprofit.
 We’re not a law firm.
-Whether you need a doctor, attorney, or insurance claims expert, we connect you with Arizona professionals we trust, and none can pay to be in our network.
+Whether you need a doctor, attorney, or insurance claims expert, we connect you with Arizona professionals we trust.
+Our recommendations are based on standards and experience, not referral fees or paid placement.

 Our role is to listen first, then help you understand what kind of support actually makes sense for your situation.